This page is from APP, the official source of professional practice for policing.

 As stated above, reviews of crime-related police information are undertaken in line with the published schedule, which determines the length of time between each review dependent on the associated MoPI group.

 Under the review schedule, information held for policing purposes is divided into three MoPI groups.
 The Police National Legal Database (PNLD) has been updated to show a MoPI review group for each offence.
 All forces should have access to the comprehensive and regularly updated PNLD list, allowing them to search by offence, offence code and MoPI review group.

 When an nominal – for example, no further action, arrested, acquitted or charged – is recorded as MoPI group 3 on a force system, they present as lower risk due to the type of offence(s) they are linked to.
 A force can decide whether to delete these without manual review (after a six-year clear period) or review them.
 It is not necessary to review national systems such as the PNC and the Police National Database (PND), although a force may wish to do so if there is evidence of cross-border activity.

 If a force does choose to delete group 3 records without manual review, they should put in place mechanisms to identify, at the point of initial review, any records that should be excluded from that process.
 This should be for offences that, although group 3, may be seen as a precursor to more serious offending.
 The chief officer must also be confident that data quality is sufficient for automated decision making.

-If a group 1 or 2 offender is found to have committed a group 3 offence in another force area, the review should consider whether this changes the level of risk posed by the subject when making the decision whether to retain or delete.
+If a group 1 or 2 nominal is found to have committed, or is suspected of committing, a group 3 offence in another force area, the review should consider whether this changes the level of risk posed by the subject when making the decision whether to retain or delete.
 If the decision is to retain, then the clear period should be reset.